asilata/minimal/practical.md

 ## Conference buses

-We will organise special conference buses going from the Klosterneuburg city center to IST Austria each day in the morning.
+We will organise special conference buses going from the Heiligenstadt station, via the Klosterneuburg city center, to IST Austria each day in the morning.

 ### Morning schedule (Monday, Tuesday, Wednesday, Thursday, and Friday):
 **8:15** – departure from Heiligenstadt station